gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    * Limited overhead on a per packet basis, with 4 bytes for the DTLS chunk plus the DTLS record overhead.
-The DTLS overhead is dependent on the DTLS version.
+The DTLS overhead is dependent on the DTLS version and cipher suit.

    * Support of SCTP packet plain text payload sizes up to 2<sup>14</sup> bytes.